Galileo-dev/blockchain/README.md

   - [x] Display of wallet details.
 - **Implementation:**
   1. Use Web3js to generate a new wallet. [code here](components/web3/new-wallet-dialog.tsx)
-  2. Save the generated keystore file to localstorage and offer a download link. [code here](components/web3/new-wallet-dialog.tsx)
+  2. Save the generated keystore file to local storage and offer a download link. [code here](components/web3/new-wallet-dialog.tsx)
-  3. When wallet is selected from the radio selection, the wallet details will be displayed.
+  3. When the wallet is selected from the radio selection, the wallet details will be displayed along with its SETH and Ticket Balance.

 ### Balance Check Page

 - **Functionality:**
   - [x] Allow users to check their crypto and ticket token balances.
-  - [x] Different views for attendee, doorman, and venue.
+  - [x] Different views for attendees, doorman, and venue.
 - **Implementation:**
   - Users can check their balance after they select a wallet.
-  - Doorman can check their balance after they select a wallet.
+  - Doormans can check their balance after they select a wallet.
-  - Doorman can check other users balance by entering their address in the doorman balance check form.
+  - The doorman can check other users' balances by entering their address in the doorman balance check form.

 ### Ticket Purchase Page

 - **Functionality:**
   - [x] Allow users to buy tickets (tokens) using Sepolia Ethereum (SETH).
 - **Implementation:**
-  - I choose to use [Wagmi](https://wagmi.sh/) to handle blockchain interactions, This meant I had to create a [custom connector](lib/customConnector.ts) to splice wagmi and web3js together.
+  - I chose to use [Wagmi](https://wagmi.sh/) to handle blockchain interactions; this meant I had to create a [custom connector](lib/customConnector.ts) to splice Wagmi and Web3js together.
 This custom connector is based on [wagmi mock connector](https://github.com/wevm/wagmi/blob/6aff9dec2f7d5b9cbb4e3889019f3e3fe5a61dde/packages/core/src/connectors/mock.ts).
-  - User is given the option to choose a local wallet or a wagmi wallet (metamask, walletconnect, etc).
+  - User can choose a local or external wallet (Metamask, Walletconnect, etc).
-  - Once the user hit's the buy button:
+  - Once the user hits the buy button:
-    - if the user is using a local wallet, they will be prompted to give their password (this is done so that wallets private keys are stored encrypted at rest in local storage).
+    - if the user is using a local wallet, they will be prompted to give their password (this is done so that wallet private keys are stored encrypted at rest in local storage).
-    - if the is using a wagmi wallet, they will be prompted to approve the transaction on their wallet of choice.
+    - If they use a Wagmi wallet, they will be prompted to approve the transaction using their wallet of choice.
-  - Sign the transaction and send it to the sepolia testnet.
+  - Sign the transaction and send it to the Sepolia Testnet.
   - Wait for the transaction to be mined and display the transaction hash.
 - **Security Risks:**
-  - The project spec force that we use the keystore file in the web app, however for a real application the user can not assume the application won't just steal their funds.
-It's important to only use services like metamask, walletconnect, etc. This is due to the fact that the decrypted keystore file contains the private key of the account which could be used by a malicious app to steal funds.
+  - The project specs force us to use the keystore file in the web app; however, for a real application, the user can not assume the application won't just steal their funds.
+It's important only to use services like metamask, walletconnect, etc. This is because the decrypted keystore file contains the account's private key, which a malicious app could use to steal funds.

 ### Ticket Transfer Page

 - **Functionality:**
   - [x] Allow users to transfer tickets back to the vendor.
 - **Implementation:**
-  - Uses the same wagmi connector as the ticket purchase page meaning it also has the same security risks.
+  - Uses the same Wagmi connector as the ticket purchase page, meaning it also has the same security risks.
   - Wagmi offers a `useContract` hook that allows us to call the contract functions.
-  - `transfer` function is called with the address of the doorman as the recipient.
+  - The `transfer` function is called with the address of the doorman as the recipient.

 ## Blockchain Backend